mrcafune/KittyChat/README.md

-# 🐈 KittyChat | Your Terminal AI Assistant
+# 🐈 KittyChat - Terminal AI Assistant

 KittyChat is an interactive Python application that integrates OpenAI's powerful GPT-3 model to create a highly engaging, AI-driven conversation interface.
 The application allows users to engage in dynamic conversations with a virtual assistant, right from the comfort of their terminal.